drocheam/optrace/docs/source/usage/tma.rst

 **Multiple Lenses**

-Without a specific geometry we can also create the ``TMA`` object by simply providing a list of lenses.
+Without a specific geometry we can also create the |TMA_link| object by simply providing a list of lenses.

 .. testcode::